PavanRangani/docs/docs/prd/family/quick-update-team.md

 - Dialog allows user to select any user first.
 User drodpown shows all team members of this family's entities in alphabetical sorted.
 Its mandatory to select user.
 - When user is select, shows various roles of the selected user
 - Allows user to select any particular role and choose replacement user.
 - Role dropdown show all the roles where user is currently associated across all entities of this family.
-When there is only single Role, doesn't show dropdown.
 - Replacement user dropdown show all the active clarius users in alphabetical order.
-- When replacement user is selected, it shows summary about how many entities will be updated
+- When replacement user is selected, it shows summary about this user will be rpelaced with that user.

 ## UI Rule
 - When dialog is open, it shows only single statement with `User` dropdown.
 [See this](https://drive.google.com/file/d/1XZ3GSUDhkTzqS8qkpMVWcoEDsn-ymS2A/view?usp=sharing)